-Prior to the beginning of the school term, a transportation mailer will be sent to the registered address of the student listing the bus route number, bus stop assignment location and the pick up and drop off times for the bus stop.
+The weekend prior to the start of school a “robo call” will be sent out to all eligible school bus riders telling them to check “Virtual Counselor” account for bus stop information.
+It will show the student listing the bus route number, bus stop assignment location and the pick up and drop off times for the bus stop.

-What should the parent/guardian do if they have verified their child is eligible for school bus transportation and have not received a transportation mailer prior to the beginning of the school term?
+What should the parent/guardian do if they have verified their child is eligible for school bus transportation and the information is not show in Virtual Counselor prior to the beginning of the school term?

 The parent/guardian should contact the designated transportation liaison at the school the student attends to determine the bus assignment information.

 How will the parent/guardian/student know when a bus arrives at a bus stop if it is the bus the student is assigned to ride?